rji-futures-lab/game-day-writer-prototype/origin-story.md

 ## Ideate and Iterate

-Basically, we needed to go back to the drawing board.
+We needed to go back to the drawing board.
 This was hardly a setback, though, since we never really left the drawing board.

 The insight that stuck out most for us was the one about Twitter.
 While not that surprising, the fact that journalists re-purpose so much of what they share on Twitter felt important, especially to those of us with previous experience covering breaking news.